VOYXXY/EB-Spammer/README.md

 [Fast-And-Easy]
 Our script is easy to use and sends emails fast

+[10-Minutes-Mail-Detection]
+Our script now detects some 10 minutes mail services

 ## User Interface 📲
 There are two main controls: